For many people, just getting their horse on the trailer is a struggle and when you finally do, it feels like the battle has been won.

-You need to be careful here as a particularly assertive horse may be too threatening expext a submissive horse to load beside so choose a gentle friend as a trailer companion.
+You need to be careful here as a particularly assertive horse may be too threatening to expect a submissive horse to load beside so choose a gentle friend as a trailer companion.

 If you are asking your horse to learn to load on his own, then have a helper hold his friend at the front door so he doesn’t feel like he’s completely on his own.

-However you choose to load (by leading or driving in) take small steps and use lots of approach and retreat.
+Whichever way you choose to load (by leading or driving in) take small steps and use lots of approaches and retreat.